ga-wdi-boston/ga-class-object-lab-1/README.md

 ## 1. Superhero
 - Define a Human class.
 It should have attributes like name, age, gender, etc.
-- Define a Superhero class with Superhero methods like fly, shoot_web, etc.
+- Define a Superhero class with Superhero methods like fly, shoot_web, etc. They also inherit from Humans
-- Instantiate several human classes
+- Instantiate several human objects
+- Instantiate several superhuman objects
-- Extend a few of them with Superhero methods
+- Run a few methods on each

 ## 2. Car
 - Define a Car class.
 It should have attributes like max_speed, color, seating_material, etc.